Carlos Pineda (footballer)

-Carlos Enrique Pineda López (born 23 September 1997) is a Honduran professional footballer who plays as a defensive midfielder for Olimpia and the Honduras national team.
+Carlos Enrique Pineda López (born 23 September 1997) is a Honduran professional footballer who plays as a defensive midfielder for Sporting FC and the Honduras national team.

 Club career

 Pineda made his debut for C.D.
 Olimpia on 14 February 2016, coming off the bench in the 70th minute for Óscar Salas in a 4–0 win over C.D.S.
 Vida.

 Before the start of the 2017 Apertura tournament, Pineda joined Lobos UPNFM on a season-long loan.
 He made his debut on 15 October 2017 in a 3–2 away victory against Real C.D.
 España.

 On 9 January 2019, Pineda was loaned to C.D.
 Real de Minas for six months.